 In-class Poster Sessions

-We meet in Eckles Library, MVC, in the main reading room on the ground floor, right-hand side.
-Presenters should arrive 5-10 minutes early, if possible.
+See calendar for meeting location.
+Presenters should arrive 5 minutes early, if possible.
 We’ll mount the posters on the wall at eye level so all can see them one at a time as we walk though.
 Then we’ll have Q&A on all posters at once.
 To prepare for that, read Purrington’s presenting tips and motivational advice.

-Dress code, you have decided, is professional casual.
+Dress code is professional casual.
 What does that mean?
 Opinions vary.
 Some good tips: How to Dress for a Conference like a fashionable lady scientist, from KK’s blog, My Laser Boyfriend.
 Dressing for academia, from the collective blog, Tenure, She Wrote.
 Academic dresscode (for men), on Raphael Susewind’s blog.
 And finally, for broader thoughts on clothing style as part of your performance for others, see What not to wear (academic edition), part 2, Rose Findlay’s invited post at The Thesis Whisperer.

 For one young neuroscientists’ first experience at a major conference (“meeting”), see “How I learned stop being overwhelmed and love the meeting–or: How (not) to do SfN, part II.”

 A = All sections are clear, concise, and direct.
 All text is clean, professional looking, and readable.
 All images are clear, legible, and correctly formatted.
 Minor flaws in either case allowed.

 B = One section has significant lack of clarity, exceeds word limit, &/or is vague; OR one area of formatting has significant flaws, e.g., unreadable fonts, busy composition, or serious departure from assigned format.